gilch/hissp/docs/glossary.rst

       (also known as "hash" characters,
       making these "hash tags" when distinguishing them from other `tagging token`\ s.)
       If it includes a `module handle` part, it's a fully-qualified tag.
-      Any callable accessible this way can be applied as a tag.
+      (Any callable accessible this way can be applied as a tag.
       E.g. ``builtins..str.format##``, ``fractions..Fraction#``,
-      ``textwrap..dedent#``, etc.
+      ``textwrap..dedent#``, etc.)
-      If it doesn't,
+      If it doesn't include one,
       it refers to a module-local `metaprogram` stored in the module's ``_macro_`` namespace.
-      These usually need to be pure or at least idempotent, as the `REPL` or similar tooling may have to make multiple attempts at applying them.
+      Tags usually need to be pure or at least idempotent, as the `REPL` or similar tooling may have to make multiple attempts at applying them.